qrknx/dotnet-shared/README.md

 For more examples explore: [BlazorJsBindingsGenerator.Tests/JsBindingsTestData](BlazorJsBindingsGenerator.Tests/JsBindingsTestData).

 **Important!**
-In Blazor WASM project template Server project depends on Client project by default.
+Server project in Blazor WASM project template depends on Client project by default.
 It means that after some NuGet package is added to Client project Server also has access to it.
 In case of generators such behaviour is not desirable because generator will be also launched for Server project and thus produce extra load on IDE.
-Update `Client.csproj` with `PrivateAssets="all"` in order to disable transitive reference of generator in Server project:
+Update package reference in `Client.csproj` with `PrivateAssets="all"` in order to disable transitive reference of generator in Server project:
 ```xml
 <PackageReference Include="BlazorJsBindingsGenerator" Version="X.X.X" PrivateAssets="all" />
 ```